France Travel Inspiration

 Gordes - Provence

-Another great place to visit is Luberon and its hilltop villages.
+Another great place to visit for a South of France vacation is the Luberon and its hilltop villages.
 The Luberon is a massif in central Provence, part of the French Prealps.

-The towns here are beautiful as they are surrounded by and sit on top of mountains where you can see some amazing landscapes.
+The towns here are beautiful as they sit on top of mountains and are surrounded by amazing landscapes.
 You can also see many vineyards and (in the right season) some lavender fields too.

-Some of the most popular Hilltop Villages of the Luberon include Bonnieux, Lacoste, Lourmarin, Cucuron, Gordes, Castellet, Auribeau, and Roussillon and they all have winding streets, stone houses, and picturesque little squares.
+The list of most popular hilltop villages in the Luberon includes Bonnieux, Lacoste, Lourmarin, Cucuron, Gordes, Castellet, Auribeau, and Roussillon.
+All these beautiful villages have winding streets, stone houses, and picturesque little squares.

-If you want to spend some time exploring small French towns away from the coast and beaches, this is the place for you!
-No matter which of the towns you choose or how long you have to spend here, you will love it.
+If you want to spend some time exploring small French towns away from the coast, consider this Luberon road trip which starts from Avignon.
+If you don’t have a car, this guided tour from Avignon visits the best villages in the Luberon.
+No matter which of the towns you choose or how long you have to spend here, you will love it!

 8. The Camargue